-The Perseid Meteor Shower will put on a show when it reaches its peak on the nights of Aug.
-11-12 and Aug.
-12-13.
+The Geminid Meteor Shower will put on a show when it reaches its peak on the night December 13 into the wee morning hours of December 14.

-NASA meteor expert Bill Cooke says it could be the best shower of the year thanks to the moon.
+In fact, NASA meteor expert Bill Cooke says it could be the brightest shower this year.

-During its peak, you should be able to see 60 to 70 meteors per hour.
+During its peak, you should be able to see more than 1 per minute, reaching about 100 meteors per hour.

 When to see them?

-The best way to see the Perseids is to go outside between midnight and dawn Saturday, August 11 into August 12, or Sunday night, August 12 into August 13.
+The best way to see the Geminds is to go outside between midnight and dawn Friday, Dec.
+13 into Dec.
+14.

 Allow about 45 minutes for your eyes to adjust to the dark.